icebob/moleculer-java-site/src/balancing.md

 ![](https://img.shields.io/badge/Node.js-Compatible-brightgreen.svg)
 This Strategy selects a node based on [round-robin](https://en.wikipedia.org/wiki/Round-robin_DNS) algorithm.
-This is the default invocation Strategy.
+This is the default invocation `Strategy`.
-You can use the `setPreferLocal` function to configure ServiceRegistry to invoke locally available services whenever they are available in the JVM.
+You can use the "setPreferLocal" function to configure `ServiceRegistry` to invoke locally available services whenever they are available in the JVM.
-If set to "true", ServiceBroker will always use internal action calls, if possible.
+If set to "true", `ServiceBroker` will always use internal `Action` calls, if possible.
-Such a function exists for each StrategyFactory.
+Such a function exists for each `StrategyFactory`.

 **Usage**